smartmobilefactory/SMF-Fastlane-Commons/commons/ios/smf_download_provisioning_profiles/README.md

 ### Fastlane Match Provisioning Profile Handler
 Fastlane match handles the provisioning profiles for each app.
-This lane is used to download and setup the correct profiles and certificates to be used for building the app with the smf_build_app lane.
+This lane is used to download and setup the correct profiles and certificates to be used for building the app with the smf_build_ios_app lane.

 There are basically two cases for the match call: